othomantegazza/crossr/README.md

 will take a little longer but in the process you will build the vignette that explain how to use *crossr*.

-Some images in the Vignette are built with the *pheatmap* package, which should be installed in R. If you haven't already, you can install the pheatmap package by typing:
+Some images in the Vignette are built with the *pheatmap* package, which must be installed in R. If you haven't already, you can install the pheatmap package by typing:

 ```r
 install.packages("pheatmap")